AdobeDocs/commerce-operations.en/help/release/beta.md

 ### Enhanced search capabilities for Live Search (Public Beta)

-This beta supports two new capabilities in the [`productSearch` query](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/):
+This beta supports three new capabilities in the [`productSearch` query](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/):

 - **Layered search** - Ability to search within another search context.
 With this capability, you can undertake up to two layers of search for your search queries.
 For example: